a11599/pmi/README.md

 PMI is not a DOS extender.
 File operations are only provided because most of these services had to be implemented for the PE loader anyways and it made sense to provide a minimum working set and expose them as generic services through the API.

-All functions accept 32-bit pointers and values which is translated for DOS.
+All functions accept 32-bit pointers and values which are translated for DOS.
 Otherwise, the services behave exactly as their orresponding DOS functions.

 ### `file_open`